-CASH TAX PAID: This represents the total corporation tax actually paid in each country during the year ended 31 May 2021.
+CASH TAX PAID: This represents the total corporation tax actually paid in each country during the year ended 31 May 2022.
 Taxes paid or received in IG Markets Limited's inactive branches relate to prior period over or under payments and have been included in 'other' on page 1 of the country by country report.

 DESCRIPTION OF ACTIVITIES: We are required to publish the nature of the activities in each country and this is outlined in the table above.
-IG Markets Limited's branches in Germany, France, Spain, Italy, Sweden, Netherlands, Norway and Ireland along with IG Index's branch in Ireland have no activity to disclose for 2021, and are therefore excluded from the Country by Country Report page 1.
-IG Nominees Limited entered members voluntary liquidation (solvent liquidation) on 28 May 2021.
-It had no activity to disclose for 2021 prior to this date.
+IG Markets Limited's branches in Germany, France, Spain, Italy, Sweden, Netherlands, Norway and Ireland along with IG Index's branch in Ireland have no activity to disclose for 2022, and are therefore excluded from the Country by Country Report page 1.
+IG Nominees Limited entered members voluntary liquidation (solvent liquidation) on 28 May 2021, and was dissolved on 07 September 2022.

-Independent auditors' report to the directors of IG Index Limited
+Independent auditors' report to the directors of IG Markets Limited